mindthegab/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 This section contains information to be provided by the contributor to give it the best chances to be approve stage.
 They largely mirror the requirements described in the [incubation checklist](/docs/governance/software-projects/stages/incubating/#incubating-lifecycle-checklist).
 Please fill below as appropriate:

-### Proposed Project Name
+### Proposed Project Metadata
+- Name: `enter here proposed project name`
-`enter here top three preferred options`
+- Slug: `enter here proposed project description`

-> While, in case of project acceptance, a trademark search will be perfomed, it's recommended for the project team to provide at least 3 options which don't obviously clash with existing trademarks or open source project names
+> Please review the [trademark checks](docs/governance/Software-Projects/contribution#trademark) that will be performed on the projects.

 ### Business Problem
 > Describe the business or technical problem the contribution solves and for whom